 The most common method of displaying your experience is in reverse-chronological order.
 Begin with your most recent position at the top of the resume, then work your way backward, describing your responsibilities and achievements in each position.
 This is the clearest way to showcase your career journey, as it allows potential employers to easily navigate your role and experiences in each position.

 This format will work well for job seekers who have been in the same industry or field for a number of years and plan to stay there, for professionals whose current or most recent position is related to a desired position.
 Essentially, if your work history has no irregularities or major gaps in time employed, this is the best CV format for you.

 Another option is what is called a functional CV.
 Instead of ordering your experience in terms of time, order it in terms of skill set - that is, group related positions and experience together rather than listing them in order.
 This way, the focus will be on the skills and achievements related to the job you are applying to, rather than on career trajectory and the positions you have held.
-In the words of Don Georgevich at Job Interview Tools, “a functional resume gives you the flexibility to prioritize your accomplishments and achievements in any way you choose.”

 As described by Kim Isaacs at Monster, the combination resume “incorporates the best of the chronological and functional formats”.
 “It leads,” she says, “with a description of functional skills and related qualifications, followed by a reverse-chronological employment history.”
 By emphasizing related skills, this format allows a job seeker to highlight their capabilities rather than their career path.